- Location: Oregon

 - Refrain from smoking and cell phone use while in line for DEQ testing

 - Vehicle models 1996 and newer with on-board diagnostics (OBD) are in "Ready" status

 - You have appropriate fees: DEQ emissions testing in Portland is $21 and testing in the Medford, or Rogue Valley area is $10

 There is no charge for the test if the vehicle does not pass.
 However, this DEQ test may be required for registration, which can also be done at DEQ testing stations if the vehicle passes.

-DEQ accepts cash, credit cards, debit cards and checks.
+DEQ accepts cash, money orders and credit and debit cards (VISA, MasterCard, Discover) ONLY.
 Once your vehicle passes inspection and you register it, you don't have to repeat the testing for two years.

 Unfortunately, Oregon does not offer repair waivers for vehicles that require expensive repairs to pass the test.
 However, the state does offer a program to help low-income drivers pay for necessary repairs after their 1996 or newer automobile has failed the OBD test.

 If your car is in the state of Oregon, you cannot get an extension on your emissions test.
-However, if the car is out of the state, you can call (877) 476-0583 and request a "Statement of Vehicle Outside of Oregon" form, which will allow you to postpone your testing until you return to the state.
+However, if the car is out of the state, you can call (971) 673-1640 to determine if testing is required in the location in which the vehicle resides.